 *Joyce MacPhee, a member of the original Steering Committee, wrote a history of the festival beginning with its inception.
 The history recounts the Festival’s roots and provides a synopsis of each year.
-Rachel Hauraney kindly assisted with the write-up for 2010, and Lynn Haggarty generously wrote the synopsis for 2011.
+Rachel Hauraney kindly assisted with the write-up for 2010, Lynn Haggarty generously wrote the synopsis for 2011 and the volunteers of the festival assisted with 2012.
 Read on to get a taste of the Festival’s flavour and relive some of its most wonderful moments.

 The 2012 Ottawa Folk Festival attracted unprecedented attendance numbers, with 25 to 30 thousand music fans showing up for the five-day event, doubling the previous year’s audience.
 This does not include the free programming, where estimates ranged from four to five thousand attendees.
 The event was staged at the newly configured site at Hog’s Back Park.